Positioning vs. Messaging – Key Differences and Similarities

 What is a Value Proposition?

-Value proposition is another marketing terminology often lumped together with positioning and messaging.
-But don’t confuse it to mean the same thing as either of the two.
+A value proposition is another marketing term often lumped together with positioning and messaging.
+But don’t confuse it with meaning the same thing as either of the two.

-Your value proposition is a statement of what your brand promises your market.
+The value proposition is a statement of what the brand promises the market.

-Essentially, your value proposition is the reason behind your positioning and the meat in your message.
+Essentially, the value proposition is the reason behind the positioning and the meat in the message.

 Every marketing strategy begins with a clearly defined value proposition.